fbpx Retaining Wall Construction 101 | Unilock

 5. Ensure that the trench will accommodate at least one complete row of wall units below grade.
 Using a jumping jack, a hand tamper or a plate compactor, compact the gravel in the trench.

-base preparation
+base preparation for retaining wall construction

 After the base has been placed and compacted it is time to install the retaining wall blocks.
 Each system will have its own method of connection such as tongue and groove, clips or adhesive.
 Follow the directions specific to those products.